 Prof. dr. Matthijs Verhage obtained his PhD at the University of Amsterdam in 1990 (cum laude).
 He received post-doctoral training at the labs of prof. David G. Nicholls (Dundee, UK) and the recent Nobel laureate prof. Thomas C. Südhof (Howard Hughes Medical Institute, Dallas, USA).

 Since 2000 he is full professor and head of the Department of Functional Genomics at the VU University Medical Center and a department of the same name at the Faculty of Life Sciences, Vrije Universiteit, Amsterdam, The Netherlands

 In 2003 he became the first chairman of the Center for Neurogenomics and Cognitive Research (CNCR).

 Since 2014, he is also affiliated with the Karolinska Institutet in Stockholm, Sweden (SUN project, 0.1fte).

-Since 2015, he is also affiliated with the Broad Institute at the Massachusetts Institute of Technology (MIT) in Boston, USA (SYNGO project, 0.1fte).
+Since 2015, he coordinates together with prof. A.B.
+Smit the SYNGO project in collaboration with the Broad Institute at the Massachusetts Institute of Technology (MIT) in Boston, USA

-Matthijs Verhage was co-founder and vice chair of the Dutch NeuroBsik Mouse Phenomics consortium, partner of the European research consortium EU-Synapse, vice chair of the consortia EuroSpin, SynSys and is founder and vice chair of the recently awarded H2020 consortium COSYN.
+Matthijs Verhage was co-founder and vice chair of the Dutch NeuroBsik Mouse Phenomics consortium, partner of the European research consortium EU-Synapse, vice chair of the consortia EuroSpin and SynSys and is founder and vice chair of the recently awarded H2020 consortium COSYN.